-Particulars As at As at Particulars 31 March 2021 31 March 2022 31 March 2021 Principal and interest amount remaining unpaid 30.20 8.12 b.
-Interest due thereon remaining unpaid - - c.
-Interest paid by the Company in terms of Section 16 of the Micro, - - Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day d.
-Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period) but without adding interest specified under - - the Micro, Small and Medium Enterprises Act,2006) e.
-Interest accrued and remaining unpaid - - f.
-Interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises - -
+Particulars S As at 31 March 2022 As at 31 March 2021 a.
+Principa al and interest amount remaining unpaid 30.20 8.12 b.
+Interest t due thereon remaining unpaid - - Small a with th t paid by the Company in terms of Section 16 of the Micro, and Medium Enterprises Development Act, 2006, along ne amount of the payment made to the supplier beyond pointed day - paymeı during t due and payable for the period of delay in making nt (which have been paid but beyond the appointed day the period) but without adding interest specified under cro, Small and Medium Enterprises Act,2006) - e.
+Interest t accrued and remaining unpaid - - until su t remaining due and payable even in the succeeding years, ich date when the interest dues as above are actually paid small enterprises - -